fixie-ai/ai-jsx/packages/docs/docs/guides/docsqa.md

 ## Picking a Corpus Implementation

 To get you started, ai.jsx includes an in-memory Corpus that can be used effectively for demos.
-When you've outgrown that, you could consider implementing your own Corpus backed by [Pinecone](https://www.pinecone.io/) or [Chroma](https://www.trychroma.com/).
+When you've outgrown that, you could use a Langchain VectorStore like [Pinecone](https://www.pinecone.io/) or [Chroma](https://www.trychroma.com/).
 Alternatively, [Fixie](https://www.fixie.ai) provides a fully-managed Corpus solution you could drop in instead.